Complete Rotation Schedule

 1000th Challenge Results and Photos

-On the left is the Quebec Challenge Cup schedule for the 2023-24 season.
 If a Club does not wish to challenge or cannot meet the date, the challenge will be passed to the next Club.
 The Club must advise the Branch in writing that they do not wish to challenge.
-It is the responsibility of the winning team to contact Jim Mastine or Brock Macdonald.
+It is the responsibility of the winning team to contact Brock Macdonald & Billy Woods.
 They will advise the challenging club who is the present holder and the person they should communicate with.
 Following this contact it will be the responsibility of the two (2) clubs to strictly adhere to this schedule.

 The Quebec Challenge Cup is the oldest competitive trophy in North America.
 It has been continually contested since 1874.
 The series is open to any club involved with the OVCA or Curling Quebec as an event under the Canadian Branch.
 Due to the vast number of clubs waiting to challenge for the Cup, it is typically a 5-7 year cycle to get another chance to challenge for this large, prestigious trophy.